BCHE 4510/6510 - Biochemical Engineering

 Student Outcomes

-1. an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematicsYou must turn in paper solutions† to homework (not scanned, digital) by the beginning of class on the assigned due date.
-I will not accept late homework†.
+Students must turn in paper solutions† to homework by the beginning of class on the assigned due date.
+I will not accept late homework.
 Please indicate the source for all information used in the solution of your homework problems.
 You are encouraged to discuss problems with other students, however, duplicating another student's work will be considered plagiarism, and this practice is unacceptable (see Academic Honesty below).
 If you receive considerable aid on a particular problem you are to indicate so on your homework.
 Neatness and clarity will be important factors in assigning homework grades.
 There will be no unannounced quizzes.
 For current information on homework, please see the BCHE 4510/6510 homework web page.

 Homework may be in any readable file format (e.g., *.pdf, *.doc, *.jpg).

-Please pay careful attention to the quality of your 'scan'.
-It is the student's responsibility to submit a readable homework, and unreadable files or pages for whatever reason will receive a zero.Exams and Final Exam
+Please pay careful attention to the document and to the quality of your scan.
+It is the student's responsibility to submit a legible homework.
+Unreadable files or illegible pages will receive a zero.

-There will be three in-class tests and a comprehensive final during the semester.
+There will be three in-class tests and a comprehensive final exam during the semester.
 Tests will be announced at least one week before the date, and will take place during the regularly scheduled class period.
 You will be supplied with any equations or other information needed.

 Written Report

-A single (individual) term report will be required in this course, and it must be typewritten and double-spaced.
+A single (individual) term report in two parts will be required in this course, and it must be typewritten and double-spaced.
 Complete references should be list in alphabetical order beginning on a separate page at the end of the paper.
 References from web sites must be from federal government sites or from academic institutions (.gov or .edu).
 For advice on the preparation of a written report see Preparation of written report.

 Attendance

-There are 45 class meetings (which includes the in-class tests).
-A student must attend 43 class meetings to receive a full "attendance" score.
-Each absence beyond this number will result in a deduction of 7% in attendance score (about 1/2 letter score per absence, i.e., 41 days of attendance = A, 40 days of attendance = A-, etc.).
+There are 42 class meetings (which includes the in-class tests).
+A student must attend 40 class meetings to receive a full "attendance" score.
+Each absence beyond this number will result in a deduction of 7% in attendance score (about 1/2 letter score per absence, i.e., 39 days of attendance = A, 38 days of attendance = A-, etc.).

-Being late to the 8:00:00 class ("tardy") is equivalent to one-half of an absence.
+Being 0.01 - 14.9 minutes late to the 8:40:00 class ("tardy") is equivalent to one-half of an absence.
+Being 15.0 minutes or more late to the class is equivalent to an absence.

 A student may also receive credit for significant and meaningful participation in discussion both in class and out of class (zHelp sessions).
 This credit is used as "bonus" to increase attendance score.
 The maximum "bonus" is 14%.

+In general, absence of any kind does not excuse students from course requirements including homework due dates and tests.
 Reasonable accommodations/exceptions will be made for students facing unusual circumstances or hardships.
 Please communicate with your instructor at eiteman@engr.uga.edu.

 The maximum attendance score is 100% regardless of attendance or participation.